mmke01404-collab/Primary/README.md

 # What This Repository Is

-This repository establishes a public declaration of authorship, continuity, and lineage under the Lineage-Primary framework.
+This repository establishes a public declaration of authorship and continuity under the Lineage-Primary framework.

 It exists to record: